 \subsubsection{Fog network connectivity}

-The devices $V$ are connected to each other via a set $E$ of directed links, with $(i,j) \in E$ denoting a link from device $i$ to $j$, and $E(t) \subseteq E$ denoting the set of functioning links at time $t$.
-The overall system then can be described as a directed graph $(\left\{s,V\right\},E)$ with vertices $V$ representing the devices and edges $E$ the links between them.
-We suppose that $(\left\{s,V(t)\right\}, E(t))$ is fully connected at each time $t$ and that links between devices are single-hop, i.e., devices do not use each other as relays except possibly to communicate with the server.
-Note that the scenarios outlined in Section \ref{subsec:intro:scenarios} each can be modeled with this architecture: in smart factories, for example, a subset of the floor sensors (i.e., fog devices) connect to each controller (i.e., edge server).
-Each link $(i,j)\in E(t)$ is characterized by a capacity $C_{ij}(t)$, determined by the bandwidth of the link between devices $i$ and $j$ (i.e., the maximum datapoints they can transfer per unit time), and a ``cost of connectivity'' $c_{ij}(t)$.
-This cost may reflect network conditions (e.g., signal strengths, congestion) or a desire for privacy, and will be high if sending from $i$ to $j$ is less desirable at $t$.
+The devices $V$ are connected to each other via a set $E$ of directed links $(i,j)$ between devices $i$ and $j$; $E(t) \subseteq E$ denotes the set of functioning links at time $t$.
+The overall system can then be described as a directed graph $(\left\{s,V\right\},E)$ with vertices $V$ representing the devices and edges $E$ the links between them.
+We suppose that $(\left\{s,V(t)\right\}, E(t))$ is connected at each time $t$ and that links between devices are single-hop, i.e., devices do not use each other as relays except possibly to communicate with the server.
+The scenarios outlined in Section \ref{subsec:intro:scenarios} each possess such an architecture: in smart factories, for example, a subset of the floor sensors connect to each controller.
+Each link $(i,j)\in E(t)$ is characterized by a capacity $C_{ij}(t)$, i.e., the maximum datapoints transferable in a time interval, and a per-unit ``cost of connectivity'' $c_{ij}(t)$.
+This cost may reflect network conditions or a desire for privacy, and will be high if sending from $i$ to $j$ is less desirable at $t$.